SeaseLtd/llm-search-quality-evaluation-tutorial/README.md

-# Search Quality Evaluation Tutorial
+# LLM Search Quality Evaluation Tutorial
-Hi there, welcome to our search quality evaluation tutorial!
+Hi there, welcome to our LLM search quality evaluation tutorial!

 This tutorial guides you through a complete workflow going from relevance-labeled dataset generation to comparing exact and approximate vector search performance evaluations.

 ##  What You'll Learn
 * How to generate a relevance-labeled dataset for search evaluation.
-* How to run and evaluate an embedding model using MTEB with exact vector search.
+* How to run and evaluate an embedding model with exact vector search.
 * How to run an approximate vector search (ANN) and compare its performance against the exact vector search.

 ## Prerequisites
 Before we begin, ensure you have the following tools installed and configured: